Optimal Model Selection for Conformalized Robust Optimization: Simulation Results

 \section{Simulation Results}

-In this section, we examine the numerical performance of the proposed methods in Section \ref{sec:CROMS} and Section \ref{sec:CROiMS}, respectively.
+In this section, we examine the numerical performance of the proposed methods.
 All the simulation results are based on 100 independent replications.
-For each replication, an independent draw of a labeled dataset of size $n$ and a test dataset of size $m$ is generated.
-For simplicity, we denote the test dataset as $\gD_{\rm test} = \{(X_{j},Y_{j})\}_{j=n+1}^{n+m}$, and let $\widehat{\gU}(X_{j})$ and $\hat{z}(X_{j})$ be the prediction set and decision returned by each method for test point $X_{j}$.
+For each replication, an independent draw of a labeled dataset $\gD_n = \{(X_i,Y_i)\}_{i=1}^n$ of size $n$ and a test dataset $\gD_{\rm test} = \{(X_{j},Y_{j})\}_{j=n+1}^{n+m}$ of size $m$ are generated.
+For simplicity, we let $\widehat{\gU}(X_{j})$ and $\hat{z}(X_{j})$ be the prediction set and decision returned by each method for test point $X_{j}$ for $j\in [m]$. {For classification tasks, F-CROMS returns the prediction set \eqref{eq:FCROMS_set}; for regression tasks $\gY \subset \sR^p$, F-CROMS is returns the grid-approximation set \eqref{eq:GFCROMS_set} with {the number of grid points $(A n^{1/2})^p$ and $A=3$}, and the sensitivity analysis on the constant $A$ is conducted in Appendix B.2.}